BLB Solicitors

 Risks of simultaneous exchange and completion

-Although sometimes there can be advantages to simultaneous exchange and completion, there are also significant risks.
-Perhaps the biggest disadvantage is the uncertainty as to whether you will actually complete.
-If funds are not received promptly, there will be no guarantee that completion will happen.
-Other potential reasons for delay include signed paperwork not being received in time or delayed conveyancing searches.
+Although there can be advantages to simultaneous exchange and completion, there are also significant risks.
+And the biggest potential disadvantage is the uncertainty as to whether completion will happen on the expected day.
+Among the possible reasons for late postponement include a delay in receiving:

-Your conveyancing solicitor will advise you that contracts should not be exchanged until they can be absolutely certain that completion can take place at no risk to you.
+Your conveyancing solicitor will advise you that you should not exchange contracts until there is certainty that completion can take place at no risk to you.

-Other possibilities are that one party may decide to pull out on completion day, or the seller suddenly and unexpectedly demands more money for the property, effectively holding the buyer to ransom – very rare, but it does happen!
+• the seller suddenly and unexpectedly demanding more money for the property.
+A seller holding a buyer to ransom is very rare, but it does happen!

 Request a Call Back